FullStackDeveloperShubham/Redux-Sample/README.md

-# Create the README.md file with the content from the previous message

-readme_content = """# 🔁 Redux Sample – Counter App using Redux Toolkit + React

 This is a simple yet complete example of a counter app built using **Redux Toolkit** with **ReactJS**.
 It demonstrates modern Redux practices like using `createSlice` and `configureStore`, offering a clean and scalable structure.